Avalors/RISC-V-Team2/docs/logbooks/antoine_log.md

     - Had to work on some admin tasks (updating the README, merging branches)
     - Worked on the plotting the pdf script in Python

+## 08/12/2024
+    - Updated the README, added in graphs of the pdf script as well as Vbuddy videos

+## 09/12/2024
+    - Amended the README script
+    - Wrote team statements for the lab4 and Single-cycle sections
+    - Started working on cache: created the cache branch and a draft for cache

+## 10/12/2024
+    - Finished the cache module
+    - Wrote two test cache cases in assembly
+    - Sat with Elson to see how to implement the cache in the top file
+    - Updated the README
+    - Started branch prediction

 # Work by section

 ## Lab 4